invoiceninja/invoiceninja/README.md

 ## Simple, Intuitive Invoicing

 ### [https://www.invoiceninja.com](https://www.invoiceninja.com)

+> **If you'd like to use our code to build and sell your own invoicing app get in touch.**

 ### Introduction

 Most online invoicing sites are expensive.
 They shouldn't be.
 The aim of this project is to provide a free, open-source alternative.
 Additionally, the hope is the codebase will serve as a sample site for Laravel as well as other JavaScript technologies.